michaelnguyen974/CV/README.md

 - A neverending curiousity for coding and new technologies
 - Learning, honing and maintaining best practices for coding (e.g. TDD, XP Values, Agile approach)
-- Always aiming to sharpen my toolset, crafting well-written, readable code
+- Always aiming to sharpen my toolset & craft well-written, readable code

 #### University of Ulster, Jordanstown (2008 - 2012)